scribu/wp-query-multiple-taxonomies/readme.txt

 = 1.3 =
 * multiple taxonomies per widget
 * introduced dropdowns mode
-* fixed a lot of internal errors
 * is_multitax() accepts a list of taxonomies to check
+* fixed a lot of query errors
 * [more info](http://scribu.net/wordpress/query-multiple-taxonomies/qmt-1-3.html)

 = 1.2.3 =